haneefdeen/todolist/README.md

 - Add new tasks
 - Delete tasks
-- Mark tasks as completed
 - Reorder or prioritize tasks
-- Data persists using browser storage (localStorage)
 - Clean and minimal UI
 - Responsive design – works on desktop and mobile
 - Fast and lightweight performance